IndiGo’s pilot fatigue rules showdown triggers India’s worst aviation meltdown in years

 A rushed transition to stricter rest norms, IndiGo’s planning failures, and a rapid regulatory U‑turn expose tensions between safety, capacity, and corporate clout in India’s skies.

-In early December 2025, India’s largest airline, IndiGo, plunged the country’s aviation system into chaos by cancelling more than a thousand flights in a single day and over a thousand across four days, shutting down all departures from New Delhi and causing cascading disruptions at hubs like Mumbai, Bengaluru, Hyderabad and Chennai.
-The disruption was triggered by IndiGo’s failure to staff adequately for Phase 2 of India’s revised Flight Duty Time Limitation (FDTL) rules, which took full effect on November 1 and were designed to combat chronic pilot fatigue by boosting weekly rest to 48 hours and sharply limiting night-time landings.
+In early December 2025, India's largest airline, IndiGo, plunged the country's aviation system into chaos by cancelling more than 1,000 flights across four days, shutting down all departures from New Delhi and causing cascading disruptions at major hubs.
+The disruption was triggered by IndiGo's failure to staff adequately for Phase 2 of India's revised Flight Duty Time Limitation (FDTL) rules, which took full effect on November 1 and were designed to combat chronic pilot fatigue by boosting weekly rest to 48 hours and sharply limiting night-time landings.
+Facing mounting public anger and political pressure, India's aviation regulator partially walked back core elements of the new fatigue regime, granting IndiGo a one-time exemption from night-duty caps and scrapping a rule that barred airlines from counting pilots' leave as part of their weekly rest, while keeping the expanded weekly rest requirement intact.

 48 hours

-Mandatory weekly rest under new FDTL rules
+Mandatory weekly rest (non-negotiable)

 2 → up to 6